-Read more about the context of this workshop and see the related series of interviews that we recorded.
-Read also about Workshop I, held at the art school, Villa Arson, in France.
+Read more about the context of this workshop or watch the related interviews that we recorded.
+Read also about Workshop I, Questioning the Neutrality of Art Education held at the art school, Villa Arson, in France in December 2020.

 For 25-30 participants